 From alerting owners to an impending seizure, to detecting low blood sugar in diabetics, and tumors in cancer sufferers.

 You can find out more about these amazing dogs on the Medical Detection Dogs website.
 This is another very worthy charity that needs all the help it can get.

 Search and Rescue

-In the appalling aftermatch of terrible disasters such as earthquakes and tornadoes, Labradors and other search and rescue dogs offer a lifeline of hope.
+In the appalling aftermath of terrible disasters such as earthquakes and tornadoes, Labradors and other search and rescue dogs offer a lifeline of hope.

 In the UK search dogs are used on a regular basis to search for missing people, the elderly or confused for example, and also hill walkers that have become lost in remote areas.

-This is of course the labrador’s orginal purpose and true vocation, a role at which he excels and in which he is utterly at home, on land and on water.
+This is of course the Labrador’s original purpose and true vocation, a role at which he excels and in which he is utterly at home, on land and on water.